hatemmoalla368/frontend-react-redux-crud-carousel-mui-filepond-stripe/README.md

+for deployment of this repository, please checkout this url : https://frontend-react-redux-crud-carousel-mui-filepond-stri-acgew3t9k.vercel.app/ you can use this superadmin credentials to see the list of users and list of orders :
+    -email : hatemmoalla368@gmail.com
+    -password : steelseries368

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.